ajinikhil/financial_analysis/README.md

 well, RN I really have no clue about analyzing financial data, but I am hoping to make something nice out from this data SOON, then I will finish the actula readme file :,)

 check next week : )

+update: I did managed to get some stuff out of the data check notebook for more info.